 Uno: All I'm bloody saying is that I bloody saw her, burn you.
 Just before we found the goat-kissing Halfman.
 The same flaming woman as at the flaming ferry.
 She was there, and then she bloody wasn't.
 You say what you bloody want to, but you watch how you flaming say it, or I'll bloody skin you myself, and burn the goat-kissing hide, you sheep-gutted milk-drinker.

-This trope is used unintentionally in a lot of older books, due to Values Dissonance.
+- This trope is used unintentionally in a lot of older books, due to Values Dissonance.
 For example, Holden Caufield is often admonished for swearing when the worst thing he ever says is "goddamn" (granted, it was more serious at the time).
-Nowadays, it's funny for younger people to read because the swear is so mild.
+It later decades, it's funny for younger people to read because the swear is so mild.

-Zoey from The House of Night doesn't swear.
-(Because Swearing Is Wrong.)
+- Zoey from The House of Night, doesn't swear.
 She says words like "bullpoopie."
 Given that she's the narrator, this results in many unintentionally amusing Sophisticated as Hell moments.
-Interestingly, she has no problem using the words "slut" and "hell".
+Interestingly this is Downplayed in a way, since she has no problem using the words "slut" and "hell".

 Live Action TV

-Prior to the late 1960s, virtually all television programs never permitted even so much as a hell, damn or ass on TV, except in religious contexts.
-(All three swear words are in various translations of the Bible.)
-That meant usually double-entendre was substituted, or the scripts rewritten to avoid even the suggestion.
+- Prior to the late 1960s, television programs were not permitted so much as a hell, damn or ass on TV, except in religious contexts.
+(All three swear words are in various translations of the Bible.note ) That meant usually double-entendre was substituted, or the scripts were rewritten to avoid the suggestion.
 Little by little, TV dramas, usually gritty ones, began using mild profanities ... that is until potty-mouthed Archie Bunker broke the door wide open.

 Bailiff: Do you swear to tell the truth, the whole truth, and nothing but the truth, so help you Gosh?

 - During the Mystery Science Theater 3000 riffing of Future War: